4syr/4syr/README.md

 ## About Me

 Hello!
-I'm Muhammad Asyrafi Hidayatullah, a passionate aspiring Java Full Stack Developer and UI/UX enthusiast.
+I'm Muhammad Asyrafi Hidayatullah, a passionate aspiring Full Stack Developer and UI/UX enthusiast.
 I am currently on a journey to master the art of programming and design, with a focus on creating intuitive and efficient user experiences.

 ## Skills